 Row 3 (l-r)

-(a) Emperor Norton, c.1872.
+(a) Emperor Norton, between spring 1871 and spring 1872.
 From carte de visite by Tuttle & Johnson studio, 523 Kearny Street, "Heliographic Artists."
 Collection of the California Historical Society.

 (b)-(d) Emperor Norton, early 1870s.